Khronophobia/PJSekai-Overlay-English-Guide/README.md

 # PJSekai-Overlay English Guide

-This is a guide on how to use [pjsekai-overlay](https://github.com/sevenc-nanashi/pjsekai-overlay) for English people.
+This is a guide on how to use [pjsekai-overlay](https://github.com/sevenc-nanashi/pjsekai-overlay) in English.
 This also includes how to navigate AviUtl, but only the *bare minimum* required for this purpose.

 **DISCLAIMER:**\
 I do **NOT** speak Japanese.
 I figured out everything by trial and error.
 Some parts of this guide *may be partially or completely wrong*.\